libp2p/specs/autonat/autonat-v2.md

 the stream and the `DialRequest` is considered aborted.
 If the client accepts the cost, the client starts transferring `numBytes` bytes to the server.
 The server on receiving `numBytes` bytes proceeds to dial the candidate address.

+If an attacker asks a server to dial a victim node, the only benefit that the attacker gets is forcing the server and the victim to do a cryptographic handshake which costs some bandwidth and compute.
+The attacker by itself can do a lot of handshakes with the victim without spending any compute by using the same key repeatedly.
+The only benefit of going via the server to do this attack is not spending bandwidth required for a handshake.
+So the prevention mechanism only focuses on bandwidth costs.
+There is a minor benefit of bypassing IP blocklists, but that's made unattractive by the fact that servers may ask 5x more data than the bandwidth cost of a handshake.

 ## Implementation Suggestions